-Ask any business owner and they will tell you: their business started because they took action to do so.
-Likewise, franchisees must be able to think on their feet and actively problem solve while following a plan.
-Perhaps a location has different traffic than was initially planned for or perhaps there is a sudden influx of business due to an increase of population within an area; the veteran can both follow the plan laid out within the first operational trajectory while also leading the company forward in new and unexpected ways towards gainfulness.
+Ask any business owner and they will tell you: that their business started because they took action to do so.
+Likewise, franchisees must be able to think on their feet and actively problem-solve while following a plan.
+Perhaps a location has different traffic than was initially planned for or perhaps there is a sudden influx of business due to an increase in population within an area; the veteran can both follow the plan laid out within the first operational trajectory while also leading the company forward in new and unexpected ways towards gainfulness.

-After something like gunfire, bootcamp, or bombshells, a business hiccup is nothing more than a bump in the business road.
+After something like gunfire, Bootcamp, or bombshells, a business hiccup is nothing more than a bump in the business road.
 A veteran is well equipped mentally and emotionally for the normal stresses and challenges of business ownership.
 They understand that a challenge can be exciting and fun with the right perspective.
-The leadership skills and problem solving skills needed to handle the unexpected situations of business ownership make the veteran the perfect candidate to take on a franchise.
+The leadership skills and problem-solving skills needed to handle the unexpected situations of business owners make the veteran the perfect candidate to take on a franchise.